Uberi/Minetest-WorldEdit/WorldEdit API.md

 Returns the number of nodes rotated, the new position 1, and the new position 2.

+### count = worldedit.orient(pos1, pos2, angle)

+Rotates all oriented nodes in a region defined by the positions `pos1` and `pos2` by `angle` degrees clockwise (90 degree increment) around the Y axis.

+Returns the number of nodes oriented.

 ### count = worldedit.fixlight(pos1, pos2)

 Fixes the lighting in a region defined by positions `pos1` and `pos2`.